Monday, June 01, 2026

 • CLICK HERE to see an example of one advertisement which you can use as a guide.
 This example does NOT include the conclusion that you will do after exploring your three advertisements.

-• Don't forget to share your assignment in Google to: allancarterspace@gmail.com or Microsoft to: allan.carter@nbed.nb.ca
+• Don't forget to share your assignment in r Microsoft to: allan.carter@nbed.nb.ca or Google to: allancarterspace@gmail.com

 • If you need any help or have any questions, ask the teacher or discuss it with another student.